pornin/paradox-compress/README.md

 ## License

-If you think about reusing this code anywhere, reading again the warnings above.
+If you think about reusing this code anywhere, read again the warnings above.

 The SHA3/SHAKE implementations, and the big integer code (`ZInt` structure), can be useful.
 Feel free to reuse; license is, formally